The Eristics Test

 Love Fear Guilt Disgust Anger Pride

-Passion Anxiety Grief Zeal
+Love Anxiety Disgust Zeal

 The Observer can follow this pattern to fit in with attachment/envy/zeal.